hmcts/et-full-system-servers/README.md

 You may also need to configure your kubernetes cluster to add the registry to its list of 'insecure' registries.

+Finally, to use a remote cluster, add the following option to the skaffold command

+-f skaffold-remote.yaml

+which tells it to use a different config tuned for use with a remote cluster.

 -------------------------------------------

 If you have never used kubernetes before in docker desktop, pop into